HaxeFlixel/flixel-docs/documentation/04_tutorials/10-part-ix-ui-and-combat.html.md

 	}
 	```

-	This class extends `FlxTypedGroup<FlxSprite>` so that it can hold all of our FlxSprite objects.
-It is composed of 5 different items: a background (black, with a 1-pixel thick white line along the bottom), 2 FlxText objects: 1 for Health, and 1 for Money, and 2 FlxSprites, for the icons to go next to the FlxTexts.
-At the end of our constructor, we have a forEach call - we use this to iterate through each of the items in this group, and it just sets their scrollFactor.x and scrollFactor.y to 0, meaning, even if the camera scrolls, all of these items will stay at the same position relative to the screen.
+	This class extends `FlxTypedGroup<FlxSprite>` so that it can hold all of our `FlxSprite` objects.
+It is composed of 5 different items: a background (black, with a 1-pixel thick white line along the bottom), 2 `FlxText` objects: 1 for Health, and 1 for Money, and 2 `FlxSprite`s, for the icons to go next to the `FlxText`s.
+At the end of our constructor, we have a `forEach` call - we use this to iterate through each of the items in this group, and it just sets their `scrollFactor.x` and `scrollFactor.y` to 0, meaning, even if the camera scrolls, all of these items will stay at the same position relative to the screen.

-	Finally, we have a function that we can call from anywhere to tell the HUD what it should display.
+	Finally, we have a function that we can call from anywhere to tell the `HUD` what it should display.

 2. Now let's get it to work and have it update whenever we pick up a coin.
-In your PlayState, add to the top of the class:
+In your `PlayState`, add to the top of the class:

 	```haxe
 	private var _hud:HUD;